 Xerosis or dry skin is a condition that can lead to scaling and itching.
-Keeping the skin moisturized with an emmoliant cream will provide adequate relief.
-Dermatology approved skin moisturizers applied to the feet twice a day will be beneficial and these can be found at Dr. Schoenhaus’s office.
+Keeping the skin moisturized with an emollient cream will provide adequate relief.
+Dermatology-approved skin moisturizers applied to the feet twice a day will be beneficial and these can be found at Dr. Schoenhaus’s office.

 Fissures and Cracked Heels

 Excessive dryness can lead to deep grooves in the skin.
-Usually seen after wearing open backed shoes for an increased amount of time, the skin of the heel becomes hard, dry and cracked.
-This is treated with a chemical peel and moisturizers.
+It’s usually seen after wearing open-backed shoes for an extensive period of time, the skin of the heel becomes hard, dry, and cracked.
+This can be treated with a chemical peel and moisturizer.
 Consider it a facial for your feet.
-Long term care with healing agents and moisturizers will be discussed.

-Hyperhidrosis, or excess sweating, can occur not only in the underarm region, but it can involve the hands and feet.
+Hyperhidrosis, or excess sweating, can occur not only in the underarm region but can involve the hands and feet.
 This can lead to staining of clothing as well as malodor.
-First line treatments usually include deodorants and antiperspirants (with aluminum chloride hexahydrate), however a more effective treatment for sweating in the feet includes Botox®.
+First-line treatments usually include deodorants and antiperspirants (with aluminum chloride hexahydrate), however, a more effective treatment for sweating in the feet includes Botox®.
 Botox® commonly used by dermatologists in the face can now be used in the feet to control excess sweating.
 The Botox® is administered in the office and the results are seen five days after treatment.

-When a fungal infection involves the toenail, the nail becomes yellow, thickened and brittle.
-Treatment of this condition is difficult as the fungus is highly resistant to most over the counter products and there is a high recurrence rate.
-Depending on the severity of the condition, there are various options to discuss with the physician including oral medication, topical prescription medication or a specially compounded colored nail polish to conceal the fungal nails while it heals.
+When a fungal infection involves the toenail, the nail becomes yellow, thickened, and brittle.
+Treatment of this condition is difficult as the fungus is highly resistant to most over-the-counter products and there is a high recurrence rate.
+Depending on the severity of the condition, there are various options to discuss with the physician including oral medication, topical prescription medication, or a specially compounded colored nail polish to conceal the fungal nails while it heals.
 Homeopathic treatments can also be recommended.
-Our newest Laser Nail Treatments help heal the nail by killing the fungus by heat on direct contact.
+At foot, ankle, and leg vein center, our newest Laser Nail Treatments can help heal the nail by killing the fungus.

 Ingrown Nails & Painful Nail Grooves

 Permanent cosmetic correction of the nail is an option for recurrent problems.
-A simple procedure is performed in the office with no downtime and immediate return to activity.
+A simple procedure can be performed in the doctor’s office and you can immediately return to your normal activities.